lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### Marlin Mode Setup

-Do the following to be able to use the Marlin emulation mode of your screen:
+In order to use the Marlin Mode (emulation mode) on your screen:

 A: In case your TFT does **not** have an EXP connector at all (TFT28 v1 for example), you can not use the Marlin emulator mode.